Sunday, March 24, 2013

 Everyone will know where to sit with these edible name cards at each guest's place made from matzoh that has been inscribed with melted chocolate.

-As every kid knows, you can't have a Seder with an afikomen bag that the parents or kids hide in exchange for a prize.
-This no-sew project is made with felt, cutouts and glue.
+As every kid knows, you can't have a Seder without an afikomen bag that the parents or kids hide in exchange for a prize.
+This easy project is made with felt, cutouts, beads, miscellaneous trims and beads and glue.

 Afikomen Felt Bag, From Creative Jewish Mom, How To